jaanga/jaanga.github.io/tutorials/threejs-lesson-02/readme.md

 * Add an extra slider bar in each menu that adds scaling in an additional direction
 	* Add the appropriate box#.scale.# line to the suitable box
-* Add an extra position changing sider to each menu
+* Add an extra position changing slider to each menu
 	* Add the appropriate variable to the box#.position.set() parameter
 * Edit the allowable min and max for the boxes
 * Alter the default value of the boxes
 * Add a new box with an appropriate menu
-* Add your name to the menu
+* Add your name to the menu under the title
+* Change the font size from 12 point to 10 point

 ## Issues / Things to note

+### JavaScript Console
 * Function Key 12 or Control/Command Shift J brings up the JavaScript Console
 * The JavaScript Console is your friend.
 * It finds the errors in you code and tells you which tile the error is on
+* More info at [Google Developers]( https://developers.google.com/web/tools/chrome-devtools/debug/console/console-ui?hl=en
+* There are many debugging tools in your browser.
+You can ignore just about all of them - except the basic elements of the Console

+### Back Quotes

+* Lesson 2 uses the back quote - ` - to contain strings of HTML text
+* Use of the back quote helps making creating and editing text much easier
+* This feature is new in JavaScript 6 and only works in browsers that are up to date
+* And being new almost no textbooks or guides mention its use.

 ## Features